mrmichaelgallen/Project/readme.md

 * App to remind of pending transactions and Due dates
 * Build a reminder app for GitHub as soon as possible.
 * Create a To Do list app that pulls Google Keep info and makes it visible on Desktop
+* App to count past GitHub Streaks since they removed it from GitHub

 #### CSS Animation Projects
 * Creating moving creatures from CSS, flowers that bloom, users interaction with mouse that causes cars to move